 BALSAM HILL V. FRONTGATE

 When you buy a Flip Tree from Balsam Hill, you are getting the real deal.
-Learn more about our lawsuit filed against Frontgate.
+Learn more about Balsam Hill vs. Frontgate and efforts to protect our Flip Tree against unlicensed imitation products.

 Balsam Hill founder Thomas Harmon and Flip Tree inventor Bruce Schooley